Amazon river monster with good father habits ❤️ Artisanal and culinary uses, myth or reality?

-The fish complements its gill breathing, inhaling oxygen from the atmospheric air, by removing its head every so often, between 20 to 40 minutes, emitting a loud, deep, guttural, cavernous noise.
-It is said, then, that it “gasps”.
+The fish complements its gill breathing, inhaling oxygen from the atmospheric air, by removing its head from the water every so often, for 20 to 40 minutes, and emitting a loud, deep, guttural, cavernous noise.
+It is said, then, that it “gasps.”

-Handbags, shoes, belts, purses and handicrafts are made from the resistant pirarucu skin.
+Handbags, shoes, belts, purses and handicrafts are made from the resistant skin.

-Its bony scales are used to make nail files and spoons and paddles for use in the kitchen.
+Its bony scales are used to make nail files, spoons and paddles for use in the kitchen.

-Another advantage is that it yields about 57% of its total weight in carcasses.
+Another advantage is that it yields about 57% of its total weight in carcass (usable) weight.

 Arapaima gigas roe: the Amazonian caviar